leah-jala/Portfolio2-Quiz-Geography/README.md

 ![Incorrect answer in game area](/docs/read-me-images/game-area-incorrect.JPG)

-6. The "Under Game area" refers to the white block under the green section.
+6. The "Under Game area" refers to the white block under the green section (see above).
 This contains either the "Begin Game/Next Question" button, or the "Start Over" link which only appears when the game is over.
 Below is an example of the "Game Over" screen.

+7. The Game Over Screen gives let's the player know the game is over and gives them a message.
 ![Game over screen](/docs/read-me-images/game-over.JPG)

 | Area | Target |Expected | Result |